-If you decide to take up insurance cover, we will charge you insurance administration fees to cover the expenses of administering insurance through Australian Practical Superannuation.
-The insurance administration fees are in addition to your insurance premium charged by the insurer and are paid to our administrator, OneVue Super Services Pty Limited.
-Table 11 below shows the Insurance administration fees that may apply depending on the type of insurance you choose and whether or not you receive an insurance payment.
+If you decide to take up insurance cover, we will charge you insurance administration fees and costs to cover the expenses of administering insurance through Ensurity Super.
+Table 10 below shows the Insurance administration fees and costs that may apply depending on the type of insurance you choose and whether you receive an insurance payment.
 Refer to the Insurance Guide for details of insurance premiums.